 - Obtain a hemp production license or authorization number issued by USDA, state, or tribe. - File an acreage report with FSA, identifying each field or subfield on which hemp is planted, including the license or authorization number.
-The field or subfield could be referred to as a "lot" and does include greenhouses. - Identify the intended use of the hemp being reported: - Fiber used for cloth, pressed plastics, ropes, animal bedding, paper, biofuel, packaging, concrete additives, spill cleanup. - Cannabidiol (CBD) grown for extraction of plant resin, which includes CBD and other phytocannabinoids to be extracted from the flower.
+The field or subfield could be referred to as a "lot" and does include greenhouses. - Provide the acreage report at a time specified by your state, tribal or federal regulations or licensing requirements; or immediately after planting to remain in compliance with federal and state law enforcement. - Identify the intended use of the hemp being reported: - Fiber used for cloth, pressed plastics, ropes, animal bedding, paper, biofuel, packaging, concrete additives, spill cleanup. - Cannabidiol (CBD) grown for extraction of plant resin, which includes CBD and other phytocannabinoids to be extracted from the flower.
 Subject to FDA regulations, resin may be used in oils, lotions, cleansers, bath or other pharmaceutical or topical products. - Grain used for hemp hearts, crushed seed oil (not CBD), protein supplements (human or animal consumption). - Seed used for propagation stock, hybrids (non-human consumption).